 Convertible securities are subject both to the stock market risk associated with equity securities and to the credit and interest rate risks associated with fixed income securities.
 As the market price of the equity security underlying a convertible security falls, the convertible security tends to trade on the basis of its yield and other fixed income characteristics.
-As the market price of such equity security rises, the convertible security tends to trade on the basis of its equity conversion features.
+As the market price of such equity security rises, the convertible security tends to trade on the basis of its rade on the basis of its equity conversion features.
 Investments in convertible securities generally entail less risk than investments in common stock of the same issuer.